 Recommended for Brunch because: Comforting breakfast food is Tupelo Honey's specialty and, as one might expect, they excel at brunch.

-Maggie's expert tip: The entrance to Tupelo Honey Cafe is no longer located next to Anthropologie and is instead on the back side of the restaurant, across from Aloft.
+Maggie's expert tip: The entrance to Tupelo Honey Cafe is no longer located next to Anthropologie and is instead on the backside of the restaurant, across from Aloft.

 The James Beard-nominated Anchorage is one of Greenville's best eateries, featuring an ever-changing menu of fresh, locally sourced ingredients.
-Sunday brunch is no different as they frequently wow us with specials like their recent Albacore tuna sandwich, house-baked brioche, and lamb schnitzel sandwich, all of which can only be found an establishment such as the Anchorage.
+Sunday brunch is no different as they frequently wow us with specials like their recent Albacore tuna sandwich, house-baked brioche, and lamb schnitzel sandwich, all of which can only be found in an establishment such as the Anchorage.
 Also, cocktails deviate from the standard Bloody Mary as the bar livens things up with House Palomas and other creative libations.
 This is a culinary experience of the highest order and the perfect reason to visit the Village of West Greenville on a Sunday morning.

 Recommended for Brunch because: The Anchorage is one of the best restaurants in town every night of the week… why would Sunday brunch be any different?